enm-lab/akan/README.md

 # {Akan Name Generator}
-#### {The Akan Name Generator is an application that generates peopl's names based off the Akan names of the Ghanaian culture}, {2019}
+#### {The Akan Name Generator is an application that generates people's names based off the Akan names of the Ghanaian culture}, {2019}
 #### By **{Emma Mwanza}**
 ## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+{The Akan naming system is the culture of naming children based on the days they were born.
+Any person can obtain an Akan name based on their birthday because the Akan names are fixed.
+This application will auto-generate names for people when their enter birthday details. }
 ## Setup/Installation Requirements
 * This is a great place
 * to list setup instructions